 - Go to the Overlook: The overlook, located in a strangely set "Chinese Village," is more or less about enjoying the cup of tea included with the reasonable entrance fee while taking in green views of the valley.

 - Explore: The refreshing mountains and verdant rice fields surrounding Pai just beg to be explored by either bicycle or motorbike.
-Rentals for both are available in town.
-See what you need to know before renting a motorbike in Southeast Asia.

 Tip: Pick up a copy of the Pai Events Planner (PEP), a free publication with useful map, to find out what's going on while you're in town.
 Chances are you'll find a workshop — or three — that interests you.

 Shopping in Pai